TopShelfCraft/Hue/README.md

 ### I found a bug.

-Please open a GitHub Issue, submit a PR, or just email me to let me know.
+Please open a GitHub Issue, submit a PR to the `dev` branch, or just email me to let me know.

 * * *